-Guided Tissue Regeneration New York City
+Guided Tissue Regeneration New York City and Manhattan

 Have you been told that you have periodontitis, or advanced gum disease, and that as a result, you’ve lost a significant amount of jawbone tissue?
-Were you referred to Dr. Kissel’s New York City office to see if you are a candidate for guided tissue regeneration to rebuild your lost bone?
+Were you referred to Dr. Kissel’s New York City and Manhattan office to see if you are a candidate for guided tissue regeneration to rebuild your lost bone?
 Are you confused about this whole topic, and looking for information before you proceed?
 Well, you’ve come to the right place.
-Dr. Kissel is a top New York City periodontist, and he is here to answer all your questions about periodontitis and guided tissue regeneration.
+Dr. Kissel is a top New York City and Manhattan periodontist, and he is here to answer all your questions about periodontitis and guided tissue regeneration.

 What Is Periodontitis?